 Teaching colors gives them a head start to preschool.
 By starting early with this teaching method they will be ahead of the game and avoid adjective and noun confusion on association with colors.
 (You can also begin number and letter recognition before the age of two but let it come organically by passing by signs, pointing in books etc.)

 4. Gentle: Teaching gentle co-exist with sensory.
 When baby feels a soft object and wants to grab, guide babies hand slowly over the material, hair, object and calmly say, “gentle.”
 When baby wants to grab again repeat, “gentle.”
-If baby pulls your hair, refrain from over reacting (for sometimes baby can think this humorous) and calmly say, “That hurts.
+If baby pulls your hair, refrain from over reacting (for sometimes baby can think overreacting is hilarious) and calmly say, “That hurts.
 Gentle.” and repeat show them what gentle is.

 This tool is especially important if you have pets because babies love to grab fur and hair.
-Gentle can also save someone’s dangling jewelry.
+Gentle can also save someone’s dangling jewelry or long hair.
 Most importantly, gentle will continue to grow with their social skills and applying the word when interacting with friends.
 When the toddler is in full force mode trying to plow the others over…. they will understand they need to be gentle around peers or children younger than them.

 5. Feelings: Reading books about feelings while acting them out helps baby understand the differences between: happy, sad, frustrated, angry, excited…. and the list goes on.

 When baby expresses happiness let them know, “You are feeling happy.”